When Someone Dies in Northern Ireland

 What happens during a coroner investigation

-The coroner may order a post-mortem examination to establish the cause of death.
-If the cause is confirmed and there are no suspicious circumstances, the coroner will issue a coroner's certificate that allows the death to be registered.
-You cannot register the death until the coroner authorises it.
+The coroner may ask for a post-mortem examination to establish the cause of death.
+Once the cause is confirmed and there is nothing untoward, the coroner issues a coroner's certificate so the death can be registered.
+You cannot register until the coroner gives that authorisation, so there may be a wait.

 Inquests in Northern Ireland

-If the coroner decides a full inquest is needed, this is a public hearing to examine the circumstances of the death.
-Inquests in Northern Ireland can take some time to be scheduled, particularly if they involve historical cases or complex circumstances.
-The family will be notified of the date and can attend.
-Legal aid may be available for bereaved families at inquests.
+If the coroner decides a full inquest is needed, that is a public hearing to look at the circumstances of the death.
+Inquests in Northern Ireland can take a while to be scheduled, particularly where cases are historical or complicated.
+Your family will be told the date and can attend, and legal aid may be available to bereaved families at inquests.

 3. Probate in Northern Ireland